 Toast and soak chiles

-Toast the ancho chiles on a hot skillet or comal.
+Toast the ancho chiles on a hot skillet or comal over medium heat.
 Submerge in boiling water and remove from the heat.
 Let soak until softened, at least 15 minutes.

 Toast spices and nuts